Key takeaways

 - Phone bill

-Your state-issued driver’s license is the most common form of identification asked for by lenders.
-Your lender will most likely request a picture of the front and back of your license.
-They will use your driver’s license to match you as a listed party on the existing auto loan and registration.car loan and registration.
+Your state-issued driver’s license is the most common form of identification lenders require.
+Most will ask for a photo of the front and back.
+Lenders use it to confirm you’re the person listed on the existing auto loan and registration.

 Current vehicle registration